eead-csic-compbio/scripting_linux_shell/session1.md

 username@host:~$
 ```

 This means that your keyboard is now bound to the terminal.
-In other terms, the terminal is *listening* your keyboard as an input, and you could start sending commands to it.
+In other terms, the terminal is *listening* to your keyboard, and you could start sending commands to it.
 Usually, the first word that you write is a command, and it can be followed by options, parameters and arguments.
 You intend to do something, and you use the right command to accomplish it.
-The first command you are going to try is the `clear` command: just type "clear", and hit `Enter`.
-You should see again a single line and the cursor waiting for another command.
+The first command you are going to try is the `clear` command: just type 'clear', and hit `Enter`.
+You should see again a single line and the cursor waiting for another command, being the terminal empty, as if no previous commands were run.

-Let's try another example of a command without any parameter.
-You want to check "where" you are, that is, which is the current directory.
+Let's try another command.
+Again, we will run it without any parameter.
+You want to check *where* you are, that is, which is the current directory.
 To do that you use the `pwd` command:

     pwd